US EB-2 Visa: Employment Sponsored Visas

 How to Apply for the EB-2 Visa?

-There are a number of steps required for both employer and foreign employee in applying for an EB-2 visa.
-The EB-2 visa application is divide into 2 parts:
+There are several steps required for both employer and foreign employees in applying for an EB-2 visa.
+The EB-2 visa application is divided into 2 parts:

-• Necessary files are needed to be acquired by the U.S employer such as petitions and labor certification
+- Necessary files needed to be acquired by the U.S employer such as petitions and labor certification

 Application Procedures From U.S Employer